Marking World Mental Health Day it was great to see so much activity and awareness being raised.

 Empower managers to support their team’s wellbeing

-Managers have a unique role in ensuring employees are supported to overcome challenges with mental ill health as a first point of contact.
+Managers have a unique role in ensuring employees are supported to overcome challenges with mental ill-health as the first point of contact.
 They should be empowered to recognise the signs that a colleague might be struggling with their mental health and feel confident offering reassurance or signposting to further support.
 It’s also important that managers are mindful of their own wellbeing and that, like senior leaders, they champion healthy behaviours.

 Remove pressure to be ‘always on’